2012 Delhi gangrape: Supreme Court dismisses convict’s petition for review of mercy plea

 On Prakash’s argument that the Ministry of Home Affairs and concerned authorities had rejected the mercy plea at a “lightning speed”, the court said expeditious disposal does not mean non-application of mind by the president.

-The trial court has issued black warrants for the execution of all the four convicts – Singh, Pawan Gupta, Vinay Kumar Sharma and Akshay Kumar – at 6 am on February 1.
+The trial court has issued black warrants for the execution of all the four convicts – Singh, Pawan Gupta, Vinay Kumar Sharma and Akshay Kumar Singh – at 6 am on February 1.

 Mukesh Singh had filed the petition on January 25 under Article 32 of the Constitution for judicial review of “the manner of rejection of the mercy petition”, according to his advocate Vrinda Grover.
 Singh’s petition was listed on Monday before SA Bobde, who said it should be “top priority” since the execution is scheduled for February 1.
 “If somebody is going to be hanged then nothing can be more urgent than this,” Bobde said.